Substantial shareholding exemption

 Say a company has a substantial shareholding in another company, and sells its substantial shareholding.
-Then, the company can be exempt from corporation tax on any gain made on its shareholding.
+The company can be exempt from corporation tax on the gain.

 The substantial shareholding exemption was introduced in the 2002 UK Finance Act.
 It can also apply to pre-transaction structuring.
 However, this exemption only applies to companies selling shares, not partnerships or individuals.

 Unfortunately the legislation – Schedule 7AC to the Taxation of Chargeable Gains Act 1992, is complicated.
 We would want to review your transactions’ details.
 Our summary below is a simplified, laymans’ guide to what transactions qualify for the substantial shareholding exemption.